-- Run Transfer = menubar > Operations > Run - Help = menubar > Help > Help - Insert as Child = Insert elements as child elements (when performing dragand-drop operations) - Inset as Sibling = Insert elements as sibling elements (when performing dragand-drop operations) - Link by source structure (when performing drag-and-drop operations) - Etc = Add a new element below the selected element (follows Insert as ... rule) - Add a new attribute within the selected element
+- Run Transfer = menubar > Operations > Run - Help = menubar > Help > Help - Insert as Child = Insert elements as child elements (when performing dragand-drop operations) - Inset as Sibling = Insert elements as sibling elements (when performing dragand-drop operations) - Add a new node (when performing drag-and-drop operations) - = Link by source structure (when performing drag-and-drop operations) - Et = Add a new element below the selected element (follows Insert as ... rule) - Add a new attribute within the selected element - Operation options when selected, causes Customize dialog to appear when performing drag-and-drop operations on tables or views.